Who Is Lady Gaga?

 'A Star Is Born' and Las Vegas Residency

 In 2016, it was announced that Gaga had been cast in a remake of A Star Is Born as Ally, a role previously inhabited by Janet Gaynor, Judy Garland and Barbra Streisand.
-The film marked the directorial debut of Bradley Cooper, who was set to co-star in his feature.
+Scheduled for an October 2018 release, the film also features Academy Award-nominated actor Bradley Cooper in his directorial debut.

 Signalling that perhaps she intended to pursue an acting career in earnest, the singer chose to be credited for the film under her given name, Stefani Germanotta, as opposed to her well-known music and stage persona.